telerik/maui-docs/controls/entry/visual-states.md

 # .NET MAUI Entry Visual States

-This article describes the visual states the Entry provides.
-You can use the visual states to change the visual appearance of the control depending on the state the control is set&mdash;whether it's disabled, or focused, or has the mouse pointer over and more.
+This article describes the visual states provided by the Entry control.
+You can use these visual states to change the appearance of the control based on its state—such as when it’s disabled, focused, hovered, and more.

 The Entry provides the following `CommonStates` visual states: